 Advance Directives Registry

-Administered by the Virginia Department of Health (VDH), the registry is entered through the VDH website at www.VirginiaRegistry.org.
-In addition to storing documents, individuals may download and complete a standard advance directive form on the web site.
+Administered by the Virginia Department of Health (VDH), the registry is entered through a public-private partnership with the State Health Information Exchange, ConnectVirginia, on its website at www.connectvirginia.org/adr.
 Individuals access the registry by creating an account and selecting a personal identification number and password.
 Registrants receive an identification card containing their personal registry information, which they may provide to health care providers, family and friends, giving them access to their posted documents.